rbatzing/ebusiness/ebusiness/docs/10-GeneralPrinciples.md

 ### Business processes

-Individual businesses are always centered around a core set of goods and services which address the specific needs of clients creating a sense of value and desire.
+Individual businesses are generally centered around a core set of goods and services which address the specific needs of clients creating a sense of value and desire.
 Good design and pre-market testing help to define the nature of the products and services.
-At the same time, controlling production and distribution costs make it possible to deliver goods and services at a suitable price point for customers.
-Careful supply chain and operations management develops a network of contracts and business transactions with suppliers and distributors ensures that products and services are delivered on time and on budget.
+At the same time, controlling production and distribution costs make it possible to deliver goods and services at a suitable price point for customers to consider purchase.
+Careful supply chain and operations management develops a network of contracts and business transactions with suppliers and distributors that ensures that the flow of materials, products and cash occur on time and on budget.

 ![Key Business Processes](images/businessprocess.png)